hyperspy/exspy/releasing_guide.md

 ## Preparation

-- Create a new PR to the 'main' branch for the release process, e.g. `release_v0.1.1`
+- Create a new PR to the 'main' branch for the release process, e.g. `release_v0.1.1` with the following changes:
-- Make sure to have the code ready, including changelog
+  - Update and check release notes
+  - Update dev `fallback_version` in `pyproject.toml`
 - Let that PR collect comments for a day to ensure that other maintainers are comfortable with releasing
 - Set correct date and version number in `CHANGES.rst`